junxit/us-congress-bills-115/metadata.md

 - 2017-12-06 — Introduced in House
 - 2017-12-06 — Introduced in House
 - 2017-12-06 — Referred to the House Committee on Homeland Security.
+- 2017-12-13 — Committee Consideration and Mark-up Session Held.
+- 2017-12-13 — Ordered to be Reported by Unanimous Consent.
+- 2018-01-09 — Considered under suspension of the rules. (consideration: CR H48-49)
+- 2018-01-09 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4569.
+- 2018-01-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-01-09 — Mr. Gallagher moved to suspend the rules and pass the bill.
+- 2018-01-09 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H48)
+- 2018-01-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H48)
+- 2018-01-09 — Placed on the Union Calendar, Calendar No. 365.
+- 2018-01-09 — Reported by the Committee on Homeland Security.
+H. Rept.
+115-491.
+- 2018-01-09 — Reported by the Committee on Homeland Security.
+H. Rept.
+115-491.